mwgeurts/exit_detector/README.md

 Next, edit `ssh2_config()` with the the IP/DNS address of the dose computation server (tomo-research, for example), a user account on the server (tomo), and password (hi-art).
 This user account must have SSH access rights, rights to execute `gpusadose`, and finally read/write acces to the temp directory.
 See Accuray Incorporated to see if your research workstation includes this feature.

 Finally, for dose calculation copy the following beam model files in a folder named `GPU` in the MATLAB directory.
 These files will be copied to the computation server along with the plan files at the time of program execution.
-To change this directory, edit the line `[status, cmdout] = system(['cp GPU/*.* ', folder, '/']);`.
+To change this directory, edit the line `[status, cmdout] = system(['cp GPU/*.* ', folder, '/']);` in `CalcDose()`.

 * dcom.header
 * lft.img